infantiablue/expensify/README.md

 The first function `initialize_balance` create a new `Balance` object whenever a new user is created.
 The `created` param is critical, and needed to be passed in order to check if the user is created or updated.
 Without it, many `Balance` object will be created.

 After implementing this approach, my code base is cleaner and more coherent, and it's easier for me to make tests among business logic and views.

+## Github Actions & CodeCov configuration

+With the official document from both GitHub and CodeCov, it's not a difficult task to integrate them for Continuous Development.
+There is a small notice that we need to configure `environment` in yml file so that the runner can access the environment varaiables, in this case is Django scecret key.